oritzadok/eks-app-ecr/README.md

 bash create_infra.sh
 ```

-4) Create an AWS ECR registry.
+4) Create an AWS ECR repository.

 5) Create Github repository secrets: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `ECR_REPOSITORY_URI`.
 These secrets will be used in the Github Actions workflow.